 KIDLAT

-University of the Philippines Study Finds 8 out of 10 Panay Islanders have Aswang DNA
+University of the Philippines Study Finds 8 Out of 10 Panay Islanders Have Aswang DNA

 (Los Baños, Laguna) – 78 percent of residents of Panay Island in the provinces of Aklan, Antique, Capiz and Iloilo have Aswang DNA, according to a recent study by researchers from the University of the Philippines in Los Baños entitled “DNA Sequencing and Analysis of Panay Island Population” and published in the latest issue of Nature.